 All Projects

-Purchase renewable energy, renewable energy certificates (RECs), and/or carbon offsets to mitigate the environmental impacts of project energy consumption.
+Purchase renewable energy, bundled and/or unbundled renewable energy certificates (RECs), and/or carbon offsets to mitigate the environmental impacts of project energy consumption.

 Contract for qualified resources that have come online since January 1, 2005, for a minimum of five years, to be delivered at least annually.

-Renewable Energy and RECs must be Green-e Energy certified or the equivalent.
+Renewable Energy, Bundled and/or Unbundled RECs must be Green-e Energy certified or the equivalent.
 Carbon offsets may be used to mitigate emissions on a metric ton of carbon dioxide–equivalent basis and must be Green-e Climate certified or the equivalent.
 Carbon offsets must be purchased from recognized greenhouse gas emission reduction projects within the country where the project is located.

-Renewable energy power purchase agreements (PPAs) are also acceptable.
-PPAs must be signed within one year of the date of registration for PEER certification.
-The purchase of renewable energy is valid only if the project starts receiving renewable energy within one year of the registration date and only until the end date of the signed PPA.

-Determine the percentage of energy consumption addressed by renewable energy, RECs, and/or carbon offsets.
+Determine the percentage of energy consumption addressed by renewable energy, bundled and/or unbundled RECs, and/or carbon offsets.
 Calculate the percentage as follows:

-% energy addressed=